Vincent Beer-Demander

 Vincent Beer-Demander, born in Paris in 1982, is a French mandolinist and composer.
-He participates in lessons of several music schools and numerous musical events, in France and abroad, in particular of the Mandol'in Ariège festival of which he was one of the main creators and organizers.
-He also composes works, published by several music publishers.
+He teaches at several music schools and numerous musical events, in France and abroad, in particular the Mandol'in Ariège festival, of which he was one of the main creators and organizers.
+His compositions are available from several music publishers.

 Biography

 Formation

 Born in Paris, Beer-Demander began his musical education in 1990 at the Toulouse Mandolin School, which had just been created by Francis Morello, one of the oldest musicians of the Toulouse Plectrum Ensemble.
 In 2000, he continued this formation at the national music school of Argenteuil where he benefited from the experience of Florentino Calvo.
 There he obtained a diploma in musical studies and a state diploma in ancient instruments which were crowned with a first prize in chamber music and musical training as well as a first prize in mandolin.

 Beer-Demander then worked for a year with Ugo Orlandi, at the Music Conservatory of Padua.
 Then he prepared a chamber music concert license at the École normale de musique de Paris, in the class of Alberto Ponce and as part of the Duo Chitarronne.
 He obtained it with the unanimous congratulations of the jury.
 At the same time, he perfected composition at the Marseille Conservatory, with Régis Campo, where he also obtained a first composition prize with unanimous congratulations from the jury, in 2010.